sethew/k8s-charts/charts/qbittorrent/README.md

 A Helm chart for deploying a QBittorrent client that uses a wireguard VPN tunnel.

+**By default, this chart uses the 4.3.9 version of qBittorrent, known to be stable.**

 ## Prerequisites
 Before deploying this chart, ensure your Kubernetes cluster meets the following requirements: